anthoak13/E12014Planning/e12014/Tasklist.md

 ## MCP (Lead: Kyle)
 - [ ] Replace anode on MCP
 - [ ] Connect all cables
-- [ ] Populate a new voltage divider board

 - [ ] Assemble all pieces
 - [ ] Alpha test
 - [ ] Analyse for position resolution